guardian/interactive-es6/README.md

 Guardian interactive ES6 template
 =================================

-An interactive template & test harness, set up with commonly used components
+An interactive template & test harness, set up with commonly used components and example code

 Usage
 =====